Skip to content

 The Core Node is a special node that serves as the root of the node stack and is always present.
 It is responsible for:

-• Dependency Creation: When a node subscribes to an interface, the core node creates a dependency on the node that exposes that interface
+• Dependency Creation: When a node consumes an interface, the core node creates a dependency on the node that exposes that interface

 • Stack Management: Managing the lifecycle of all other nodes in the system